 The ADA and the United States Department of Justice offer similar definitions for a service dog: A dog that receives individual training to perform specific tasks to assist suitable individuals with disabilities.
 Certain physical and mental conditions can make it difficult for people to go to work or school or carry out activities of daily living.
 Service dogs can help with complex tasks for these individuals to assist people in becoming more independent.

 Why Great Danes Make Great Service Dogs

-The Great Dane is a giant dog breed, and their size can be a significant advantage as service dogs.
+The Great Dane is a giant dog breed, and its size can be a significant advantage for a service dog.
 At a minimum, a service dog should be 65% of the handler's body weight and 45% of their height.
 A Great Dane service dog should effortlessly meet these minimums and, in many cases, actually exceeds them.
 A Great Dane can reach or even exceed a typical person's height when standing on its hind legs.
 Great Danes are muscular in addition to being enormous.

 A Great Dane service dog has a short coat that is easy to groom.
 Great Danes do not require frequent baths, and when they do need one, it can be as easy as soaping them, scrubbing them, and rinsing them off with a garden hose.
 Occasionally, their coats may need brushing, but this needn't be a daily chore.
 You can ask your veterinarian for grooming recommendations specific to your service dog.

 While all dogs need at least some exercise, the Great Dane's need is lower than many other breeds.
 This minimal exercise requirement means that a Great Dane service dog is ready to work when needed but, when not required, is happy to relax and wait until called upon to work again.
 Some breeds of service dogs require at least an hour's worth of exercise every day, and specific disabilities may make this a challenge for their handlers to fulfill.
 Often, a Great Dane makes a good service dog for many individuals with mobility limitations because of its low exercise needs.